tomchadwin/tom.chadw.in/_posts/2026-05-12-LaurasLife.md

 will have outlasted her, but it means she got to enjoy it until the end.
 It was one of the best things we ever did, as holiday after holiday was an absolute joy.

-Once we had children, it was Laura who organized activites time and again for them both.
+Once the children were born, it was Laura who organized activities time and again for them both.
 Alys now has her grade 6 in tap dancing, thanks to Laura starting her in lessons when she was four years old.
-She has been volunteering at Kielder Observatory since she was 14, and is applying to study astrophysics at university.
+She has been volunteering at Kielder Observatory since she was fourteen, and is applying to study astrophysics at university.
 Barnaby loves learning the piano and performing with the Bellingham and District Dramatic Society.
 He will hopefully start volunteering with birds of prey once he is old enough, after Laura set the ball rolling.